 19.Matching wood the kitchen

 With a matching island, the kitchen is white and luxurious.
 The rounded ends of the island, as well as the fact that it is small but works effectively in the kitchen, are notable features.
-An island doesn’t need to be extremely large.
+A kitchen doesn’t need to be extremely large.
 In many kitchens, a small island can be an excellent addition.

 20. light wood pale roof